 BGE had been monitoring environmental performance and taking actions to ensure conservation since before 1970.
-As part of our commitment, BGE employees continue to work to preserve and improve the quality of the environment.
+As part of our commitment, BGE continues to work to preserve and improve the quality of the environment.

 Helping Customers Conserve

 BGE encourages our customers to conserve energy and make energy efficient choices.
-Visit www.bgesmartenergy.com for more information on how you can conserve and save money.
+Visit www.bgesmartenergy.com for more information.

 Safeguarding Our Natural Resources

-A core element of our company's commitment to the environment is protecting the wildlife, forests, plants and waterways in our communities as we provide for our customers' energy needs.
+A core element of our company's commitment to the environment is protecting the wildlife, forests, plants and waterways in our communities.

 BGE has adopted a comprehensive avian protection plan to reduce bird mortalities from electrocution.
 This plan includes establishing new distribution line construction standards, removing or relocating nests, providing employee training on avian management and establishing bird perch deterrents.